-The Review Team was not afforded an opportunity to meet with any other collaborator, although members were assured that same processes apply to programmes provided in collaboration with the Crafts Council of Ireland.
+We were not afforded an opportunity to meet with any other collaborator, although we were assured that same processes apply to programmes provided in collaboration with the Crafts Council of Ireland.

+Maynooth University has delegated authority from QQI to provide quality assurance for all awards that result from collaborative or linked provision of programmes or courses.
 The quality assurance arrangements for the recently agreed international partnerships with Fuzhou University in China and UCSI College in Kuala Lumpur, Malaysia, will be completed over the coming year prior to the recruitment of students.
 The governance and quality assurance arrangements will take into account international best practice, specifically the Quality Assurance for Collaborative and Transnational Provision of Academic Programmes leading to NUI Qualifications (2013) and the Human Rights Principles and Code of Conduct for the National University of Ireland and its Member Institutions (2013).
 In addition, Maynooth University has recently established a linked provider partnership with UCSI College in Kuala Lumpur, Malaysia, to provide teaching support for the joint college in Fuzhou.
 These partnerships form part of Maynooth University's long-term internationalisation strategy of forming deep and sustainable links with overseas partners through student and staff mobility and research collaboration.
 On discussion with the Vice-President Academic, it was evident that the mechanism by which this quality assurance is to evaluated is not as yet fully developed.
 The Review Team felt that, in advance of these partnerships commencing, clear protocols and processes need to be in place to ensure the quality of the teaching provision and the quality of the programmes being delivered. (see Objective 4 - Provision of Programmes to International Learners)